dfish13/stegasaurus/README.md

 and hit enter.
 You will be presented with a few options and prompted to choose one of the test functions.

+***

+To access the site, go to http://resnus.duckdns.org.